Have you taken some quality time to review your current marketing efforts?

 - 10 Key Metrics to Measure in Your Email Marketing Campaign

 Customer Testimonials, Reviews, & Reputation Management

 Customer testimonials (and reviews) are a powerful tool for creating trust.
 But before you can showcase your reviews, you first have to collect them.
 Make it easy for customers to leave reviews by claiming your business on Yelp and setting up profiles on other social media platforms.
 If you need further help collecting reviews, look into review management software.

-If you get a negative review (which happens) make sure you respond in a professional manner, attempt to rectify the problem and let them know that you care about their experience.
+If you get a negative review (which happens), make sure you respond professionally, attempt to rectify the problem, and let them know that you care about their experience.